Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays: Results and Discussion

 As mentioned in Sec.~\ref{Sec: Model and Scale relations}, we improved the model of K20 introducing a SFR-dependent diffusion coefficient and a two-fold nature of the wind, while both diffusion coefficient and the wind velocity do not depend on the SFR in K20.
 Despite of these differences, the results presented here are compatible with the benchmark scenario discussed in K20.

 The $L_{\gamma}$--SFR relation obtained here is in good agreement with the trend of data, and consistent with the results presented in K20.
 The model approaches the calorimetric limit (limit of the yellow shaded region) for $\dot{M}_* \geq 30 \, M_{\odot} \rm yr^{-1}$, above which galaxies show a calorimetric behaviour.
-The inconsistency of the data of two intermediate-SFR galaxies with this limit is explained by the same reasons of K20.
+NGC~3424 and 4945 luminosities are incompatible with this limit by 4.1 and 6.4 times their errors.
+As discussed in K20, the former probably harbours a low-luminosity AGN, whereas the SFR of the latter may have been underestimated due to its obscuration and inclination to the line of sight.